nickyiliwang0000/h/css/flexbox.md

 Child elements are positioned along a main axis.
 We can choose this axis using the `flex-direction` property.
 When we choose a main axis, the other axis becomes _the secondary axis_.

-For the next four examples, the first child element in the page will have a different background colour.

 ### `flex-direction:row;`
 Setting `flex-direction` to `row` will make the X axis (horizontal) the main axis.
 Your content will flow **left to right**.